Bawang Merah Bawang Putih: Second version

 With her biological mother and father dead, the gentle and obedient Bawang Putih is left alone to be tortured by her cruel stepmother and half-sister.
 Though Bawang Putih suffers, she is patient.
 One day, when she is out in the woods, she sees a pond containing a live fish.
-The fish is able to speak, and tells her that it is her mother who has come back to comfort her.
-Bawang Putih is overjoyed to be able to speak with her mother again, and secretly visits the pond whenever she can.
+The fish can speak and tells her that it is her mother who has come back to comfort her.
+Bawang Putih is overjoyed to be able to speak with her mother again and secretly visits the pond whenever she can.

 One day Bawang Merah sees Bawang Putih sneaking off and secretly follows her to the pond, where she witnesses Bawang Putih talking to the fish.
 After Bawang Putih leaves, Bawang Merah lures the fish to the surface of the pond and catches it.
 Bawang Merah and her mother kill the fish, cook it and feed it to Bawang Putih without telling her where it came from.
 Once Bawang Putih finishes eating, her stepmother and stepsister reveal where they obtained the fish.
 Bawang Putih is repulsed and filled with remorse over this revelation.

-Bawang Putih gathers the fish bones and bury them in a small grave underneath a tree.
+Bawang Putih gathers the fish bones and buries them in a small grave underneath a tree.
 When she visits the grave the next day, she is surprised to see that a beautiful swing has appeared from one of the tree's branches.
 When Bawang Putih sits in the swing and sings an old lullaby, it magically swings back and forth.